 Fire did change the species composition of the bee community.
 As expected, there was an increase in generalist bee species.
 We did not see the expected increase in species richness or increase in ground nesting species.
 Unlike many past studies (Moretti et al. 2006, 2009, Campbell et al. 2007, Grundel et al. 2010, Crooks et al. 2017) we did not see any significant changes in bee abundance or plant species richness following fire.
-These unexpected results could be due to the patchy nature of the fire (Atlas Fire Watershed Emergency Response Team, 2017), which may have moved through our sites quickly and unevenly, leaving enough of the bee and plant communities undisturbed to compensate for the effects of fire.
+These unexpected results could be due to the patchy nature of the fire.
+While fire severity did not differ between our sites (Atlas Fire Watershed Emergency Response Team, 2017), the fire may have moved through our sites quickly and unevenly, leaving enough of the bee and plant communities undisturbed to compensate for the effects of fire.
 At many sites, the majority of trees were still standing, and many did not die as a result of the fire.
 This could also explain why we did not find a significant difference in the percentage of above compared to below ground nesting species in burned compared to unburned sites.
 With the potential for fire to effect the availability of materials for cavity nesting species (Cane and Neff 2011) and the possibility for bee response to be impacted by extended dormancy (Torchio and Tepedino 1982) it would be interesting to continue tracking how bee nesting strategy changes as the time since fire increases.
 Another explanation for why fire appeared not to impact bee abundance, bee species richness, or the nesting location of surviving bee species is that nearby undisturbed habitat served as an ecological reservoir.
 Since bees often travel a substantial distance to forage, our findings are likely impacted by trends across the broader landscape, some of which did not burn, rather than just our selected plots (Gathmann & Tscharntke, 2002).
-(Chacoff et al., 2012; Jordano, 2016; Rivera-Hutinel, Bustamante, Marín, & Medel, 2012; Schwarz et al., 2020)(Schwarz et al., 2020)
+Additionally, 14-15 years elapsed between the initial sampling and the fire event, which likely introduced variation that was not completely controlled for with the BACI analysis.
+Our study also included a limited number of sites, a result of the unpredictable nature of wildfire, and unexpected opportunity it presents for research.
+Logistical limitations of our study meant that it was not possible to achieve greater interaction completeness.
+Our finding of low interaction completeness compared to species completeness is common in studies of plant-pollinator networks (Chacoff et al., 2012; Jordano, 2016; Rivera-Hutinel, Bustamante, Marín, & Medel, 2012; Schwarz et al., 2020); in fact, the sampling completeness in our study is typical among plant-pollinator networks across continents, biomes, and temporal scales (Schwarz et al., 2020).
+These characteristics of our study should be considered when interpreting results.